Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- Master of Science degree in marketing, XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing XYZ University, Graduated May 2021

-- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience: